Kolia56/irrigation/README.md

 # Irrigation

-## Home Assistant - Irrigation unlimited and Smart irrigation integration
+## Home Assistant - Irrigation Unlimited and Smart irrigation integration

 I share the code for automating irrigation of a 13 zones sytem that is made of:
 - One lawn watered by a sprinkler